Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

 \subsection{E-OBD: Linear Estimator}

-The linear estimator is an extension of the detailed Oaxaca-Blinder Decomposition estimator of \citet{oaxaca1973male} and \citet{blinder1973wage} to incorporate allowability for the intervention and the outcome (thus named E-OBD).
-The approach is of interest in that (i) it closely relates to canonical decomposition estimators that are widely used by applied researchers (ii) it is simple to implement for categorical and continuous $Z$ without any density modeling, sequential expectations, or construction of artificial samples.
-The estimator assumes a linear causal model for the outcome $Y$ given the point of intervention $Z$, the non-allowables $N$, and the allowables $(A_z,A_y)$:
+The linear estimator is an extension of the detailed Oaxaca-Blinder Decomposition estimator of \citet{oaxaca1973male} and \citet{blinder1973wage} to incorporate allowability for the intervention foci and the outcome (thus named E-OBD).
+The approach is of interest in that (i) it closely relates to this canonical decomposition estimator that is widely used by applied researchers \citep{altonji1999race,sen2014using,rahimi2021detailed,gastwirth2020role} (ii) it is simple to implement for categorical and continuous $Z$ without any density modeling, sequential regressions, or construction of artificial samples.
+The estimator assumes a linear causal model for the outcome $Y$ given the point of intervention $Z$, the non-allowables $N$, and the allowables $(A_z,A_y)$ among the $G=1$ group:

-This model, fit to the $G=1$ group, permits the intervention effect to vary across groups $G$, but prohibits any further heterogeneity across levels of $(N,A_z,A_y)$ and cannot contain any higher terms (e.g., quadratic) for $Z$.
-This estimator of $\theta_1^*$ scales the conditional effect of $Z$ by the difference in the means of $Z$ among $G=1$ in the intervention versus observation arms, which is identified using a difference in weighted means of $Z$.
-This is then added to an estimate of $\theta_1$.
-Under the linear causal model (Eqn. \ref{eq:Y_Model_Linear}), the estimator is based on the expression: